[Comm Law Book]

 — from anonymous teaching evaluation,

-Welcome to the web supplement to Jerry Kang, Communications Law & Policy (4th ed.
-Foundation 2012).
+Welcome to the web supplement to Jerry Kang and Alan Butler, Communications Law & Policy (5th ed.
+2016).
 (If you are UCLA School of Law student looking for the next assignment, get to my Commlaw course page.)

 For students and faculty who are using the casebook, here are links to useful supplemental materials.
 You’ll find links to background information, government agencies, key stakeholders and litigants, and the kinds of information that a curious student of the field would find useful.